-Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or conduct process of Daemen College.
+Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or conduct process of Daemen University.

-After campus sexual assaults have crimes shall have the right to require that appropriate College staff take reasonably feasible to prevent any proximity with alleged assailants, including immediate relocation of the housing, and transfer of classes if requested by the victims.
+After campus sexual assaults have crimes shall have the right to require that appropriate University staff take reasonably feasible to prevent any proximity with alleged assailants, including immediate relocation of the housing, and transfer of classes if requested by the victims.

-The right to counseling services victim-service
+The right to counseling services from any mental health established by the victim-service

-RESOURCES & SUPPORT
+REPORTING & SUPPORT OF Confidential